 The solid waste management system for Onondaga County (with the exception of the Town and Village of Skaneateles) is managed by OCRRA (Onondaga County Resource Recovery Agency).
-OCRRA's previous Comprehensive Recycling and Market Analysis Report was submitted in June 2008.
+OCRRA's previous Comprehensive Recycling and Market Analysis Report was submitted in June 2011.
 The following report updates the previous report and highlights the following:

-- Addition of items to OCRRA's mandatory recycling list: #5 Plastics and Softcover Books - Launch of OCRRA's innovative commercial and institutional food waste composting program - Promotion and continued success of a new public education campaign: "Save the World a Little Each Day," which focuses on capturing paper items for recycling - Creation of a business recognition program, called "Blue Ribbon Recycler," which certifies local businesses that demonstrate recycling excellence - Establishment of a long-term contract with two local Material Recovery Facilities, which reduces financial risk and increases market stability, allowing for a consistent definition of what is recyclable for residents - Transition to Extended Producer Responsibility programs for electronics recycling - Successful changes to OCRRA's popular household battery collection program - Addition of a non-ferrous metal separation system at the Waste-to-Energy Facility, allowing for hundreds of tons of metal to be removed for recycling each year
+- Significant upgrades to Amboy Compost Site to expand the food waste composting program - Continued success of a new public education campaign: "Save the World a Little Each Day," which focuses on capturing paper items for recycling - Continuation of business recognition program, called "Blue Ribbon Recycler," which certifies local businesses that demonstrate recycling excellence - Expansion of Extended Producer Responsibility programs for mercury recycling - New improvements to OCRRA's popular household battery collection program - Impact of a non-ferrous metal separation system at the Waste-to-Energy Facility, allowing for hundreds of tons of metal to be removed for recycling each year - Creation of new school recycling education video series - Switch from three Annual Household Hazardous Waste Events to a year-round Monday-Friday collection program